jameskokoska/Allowance/README.md

 </a>

 ## Overview
 Allowance is a budget tracking app built using Flutter, Dart, and SQL.
 It allows users to set a spending goal for a given period of time, track their transactions, and adjust their budget for future terms.
-The Web App can be accessed here: [https://allowance-track.web.app/](https://allowance-track.web.app/)
+The Web App can be accessed here: [https://allowance-track.web.app/](https://allowance-track.web.app/) and the Android app can be accessed here: [https://play.google.com/store/apps/details?id=com.budget.allowance](https://play.google.com/store/apps/details?id=com.budget.allowance)

 ## Features
 - Set a spending goal for a given period of time